freddiejbawden/notes/pdiot/calibration-of-sensors.md

 This uses the probability of an event occurring in a similar way to the odds ratio.

-It measures the relative risk betweeen two varialbes.
+It measures the relative risk between two variables

+### Cohort-level analysis

+We can look at the cohort to ensure that the data is not biased.

+By examining the whole cohort, we can gain more insight about the field of study.
+For example, a left handed persons gait is very different to a right handed.